alperkaya0/final-task/README.md

 ## General description:
 Theme: Project management/profiles dashboard - a service to  create, update, share, and delete projects information (details, attached documents)
 ### Warning
 Do `docker-compose down --volumes` beforehand if you are going to use docker-compose to both create web and db containers.
-Otherwise postgresql won't run schemas.sql and thus won't create sql tables.
 ### Stack:
 - Python3.12
 - FastAPI